 Siganus fuscescens (Houttuyn, 1782)

 Abundant throughout the Solitary Islands Marine Park.
-Distributed throughout the Western Pacific region, north to southern China and southern Japan, south to New Caledonia and Australia.
-In Australia recorded from around Perth in Western Australia, across the tropical north including the Gulf of Carpentaria, Torres Strait and the Great Barrier Reef in Queensland south to eastern Victoria, and including Lord Howe Island.
+Distributed throughout the Western Pacific region: from southern Korea, southern Japan, south to New Caledonia and Australia.
+Also in Caroline and Solomon Islands.
+In Australia recorded from around Perth in Western Australia, across the tropical north including the Gulf of Carpentaria, the Coral Sea and Great Barrier Reef in Queensland south to eastern Victoria, and including Lord Howe Island.

+Variable colour and blotchy markings which can change rapidly.
 Juveniles feed on filamentous algae, adults on seagrass and leafy alga.
-Often seen in company of schools of Australian Sawtail, Prionurus microlepidotus.
-Has venomous spines, grows to 40cm.
+In northern New South Wales is often seen in company of schools of Australian Sawtail, Prionurus microlepidotus.
+Has venomous spines, grows to 40 cm.

 R. Stuart-Smith, G. Edgar, A. Green, I. Shaw, Tropical Marine Fishes of Australia.
 Reed New Holland Publishers, 2015. p.417.